bonn0062/GSoD/absolute_beginners.rst

-**argsort**, which is an `indirect sort along a specified axis <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.argsort.html#numpy.argsort>`_, **lexsort**, which is an `indirect stable sort on multiple keys <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.lexsort.html#numpy.lexsort>`_, **searchsorted**, which will `find elements in a sorted array <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.searchsorted.html#numpy.searchsorted>`_, **partition**, which is a `partial sort  <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.partition.html#numpy.partition>`_.
+**argsort**, which is an `indirect sort along a specified axis <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.argsort.html#numpy.argsort>`_, **lexsort**, which is an `indirect stable sort on multiple keys <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.lexsort.html#numpy.lexsort>`_, **searchsorted**, which will `find elements in a sorted array <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.searchsorted.html#numpy.searchsorted>`_, and
+**partition**, which is a `partial sort  <https://docs.scipy.org/doc/numpy-1.17.0/reference/generated/numpy.partition.html#numpy.partition>`_.

 How do you know the shape and size of an array?